cricri-pingouin/SliMath/README.md

 Current features:

     Can work with 3 variable (x, y and z).
-See screenshot 1.
-    Call a previous results by clicking on it in the history.
+    Insert a previous results by clicking on it in the history.
-    Call the latest result by pressing the "Insert" key (e.g. like "Ans" on calculators).
+    Insert the latest result by pressing the "Insert" key (e.g. like "Ans" on calculators).
     Evaluate expressions including variables and many mathematical functions (e.g. trigonometric, exponential/power/logarithmic, min/max, etc).
+Check ParseExpr.pas for a list.
+I'd give credit, but al the links in the file are broken, so I don't know who to credit and how to link back to them!
     Saves your scratchpad on exit and loads it on launch, but can also clear/save/load on demand.
-    Can plot up to 10 functions (including polar and parametric, the variable is x no matter the type, see screenshot 2).
+    Can plot up to 10 functions (including polar and parametric, the variable is x no matter the type).
     Can customise all graphs aspects (axes, ticks, colours, etc).
     Can save graphs to PNG.